 xvi.
 The Company is not required to be registered under section 45-IA of the ReserveBank of India Act 1934.

-We have audited the internal financial controls over financial reporting of FutureSupply Chain Solutions Limited ("the Company") as of March 31 2019 inconjunction with our audit of the Standalone Financial Statements of the Company for theyear ended on that date.
+We have audited the internal financial controls over financial reporting of FutureSupply Chain Solutions Limited ("the Company") as of March 31 2020 inconjunction with our audit of the standalone Ind AS financial statements of the Companyfor the year ended on that date.

 MEANING OF INTERNAL FINANCIAL CONTROLS OVER FINANCIAL REPORTING